With everyone busy and distracted and all that food, drink and presents galore, your pet could be at higher risk of poisoning and accidents.

 ‘Tis the season to be careful

-We looked at pet insurance claims for cats and dogs between 8 December 2020 and 7 December 2021 and noticed that over 16% of claims were for accidents over the festive period.
+We looked at pet insurance claims for cats and dogs between December 8 and December 7, 2020, and noticed that over 16% of claims were for accidents over the festive period.
 For the rest of the year, it was less than 15%.

-Accidents happen all year round, but there are some extra risks about at Christmas.
-An incredible 45% of accident claims are for foreign bodies and another 20% are for intoxication by poisoning.
+Accidents happen all year round, but there are some extra risks at Christmas.
+An incredible 45% of accident claims are for foreign bodies, and another 20% are for intoxication by poisoning.

 Puppies are particularly accident-prone, so make sure you make good use of your puppy pen or crate when you can't keep an eye in them.